rbowsley/lamplighthelp/source/26-5-1_Matching_Module_Publishing_technical_details.markdown

 `include_form` will include a search form in the response (not for json formatted requests).

-#### Return formats
+#### Return Formats

 Data can be returned as partial `html`, `json`, or `iframe` - html results in a full web page.
 Pass the `format` parameter to set this.
 The default is `html` if this is empty or invalid.

 You can change the amount of data returned using the `return` parameter; set to `short` it will provide a limited response.

 Passing the `callback` parameter to a json response will wrap the response with the callback you pass:

 <code>
 https://lamplight.online/api/volunteering/opportunity/search?key=aabbcc&format=json&callback=console.log